-The research unit was established in 2016 and currently counts ten researchers.
+The hospital pharmacy research unit was established in 2016 and currently counts ten researchers.
 Its main research areas comprise deprescribing, with a specific focus on deprescribing in the last part of life, as well as research related to transitions of care and clinical research.
 Read more about it here.

-The unit is represented by Carina Lundby, who, besides her deprescribing research, is the founder of the Northern European Researchers in Deprescribing (NERD) network and runs the blog section on deprescribing.org.
+The unit is represented by assistant professor Carina Lundby, who, besides her deprescribing research, is the founder of the Network of European Researchers in Deprescribing (NERD) and runs the blog section on deprescribing.org.

-The research unit is an expanding entity both in terms of affiliated researchers and scientific output.
+The geriatric research unit is an expanding entity both in terms of affiliated researchers and scientific output.
 Its main research areas comprise clinical pharmacy and frailty among older patients as well as cross sectional research.
 Read more about it here.

-The unit is represented by professor and consultant Jesper Ryg, who has published more than 100 peer-reviewed papers within the multiple aspects of geriatric medicine including use of medications, frailty, and end-of-life matters.
+The unit is represented by professor, consultant Jesper Ryg, who has published more than 100 peer-reviewed papers within the multiple aspects of geriatric medicine including use of medications, falls, and frailty.

 The department houses an internationally recognized pharmacoepidemiology unit that has existed for 30 years and currently comprise around 30 people, doing both methodological and applied research mainly within drug safety.
 Read more about it here.